-The Council will not borrow money purely to invest.
-The Council will only borrow up to 12 months in advance of cash being required to fund its capital expenditure.

-The investments, which the Council are able to use for the prudent management of cash balances are categorised as 'Specified Investments' and 'Non-Specified Investments'.
+- 5.3.
+The County Council will not borrow money purely to invest.
+The County Council will only borrow up to 12 months in advance of cash being required to fund its capital expenditure and the amount borrowed will not exceed the annual borrowing requirement. - 5.4.
+The investments, which the County Council are able to use for the prudent management of cash balances are categorised as 'Specified Investments' and 'Non-Specified Investments'. - 5.5.
 A Specified Investment offers high security and high liquidity, must be in sterling and have a maturity date of less than a year.
-Any Specified Investment must be with the United Kingdom Government, a local authority in England or Wales or a similar body in Scotland or Northern Ireland, a parish or community council or with a body of high credit quality.
-The Council defines a body of high credit quality as counterparties who achieve ratings with all three rating agencies as described in the table below.
+Any Specified Investment must be with the United Kingdom Government, a local authority in England or Wales or a similar body in Scotland or Northern Ireland, a parish or community council, a AAA rated Money Market Fund, a bank which is part owned by the UK Government, or with a body of high credit quality.
+The County Council defines a body of high credit quality as counterparties who achieve ratings with all three rating agencies as described in the table below.